yasm/yasm/Mkfiles/vc10/readme.vc10.txt

 C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin

-Depending on your system you can use either the win32 or the x64 version of vsyasm.exe.
-It must be named vsyasm.exe.
+Depending on your system you can use either the win32 or the x64 version of vsyasm.exe, which must be named vsyasm.exe.

-To use the new custom tools facility in Visual Studio 2010, you need to place a copy of three files - yasm.props, yasm.targets and yasm.xml - into the MSBUILD customisation directory, which is typically at:
+To use the new custom tools facility in Visual Studio 2010, you need to place a copy of three files - yasm.props, yasm.targets and yasm.xml - into a location where they can be found by the Visual Studio build customisation processes.
+There are several ways to do this:

+  a. put these files in the MSBUILD customisation directory, which is typically at:

     C:\Program Files (x86)\MSBuild\Microsoft.Cpp\v4.0\BuildCustomizations

-This allows you to configure YASM as an assembler within the VC++ IDE.
-Alternatively, these three files can be placed anywhere and the build customisation process described later can be used to set their location.
+  b. put them in a convenient location and set this path in the
+     'Build Customisations Search Path' in the Visual Studio 'Projects and Solutions|VC++ Project Settings' item in the 'Tools|Options' menu;

+  c. put them in a convenient location and set this path in the
+     'Build Customisation dialogue (discussed later).

 To use YASM in a project, right click on the project in the Solution Explorer and select 'Build Customisations..'.
 This will give you a dialog box that allows you to select YASM as an assembler (note that your assembler files need to have the extension '.asm').
-If you have put the three vsyasm files described above in a custom location, you will need to let the dialogue find them using the 'Find Existing' button below the dialogue.
+If you have used option c. above, you will need to let the dialogue find them using the 'Find Existing' button below the dialogue.

 To assemble a file with YASM, select the Property Page for the file and the select 'Yasm Assembler' in the Tool dialog entry.